-The table below looks at the prevalence of the term Replication in contract job vacancies advertised in the Home Counties.
-Included is a benchmarking guide to the contractor rates offered in vacancies that have cited Replication over the 6 months to 3 May 2024 with a comparison to the same period over the previous 2 years.
+The table below looks at the prevalence of the term Replication in contract job vacancies in the Home Counties.
+Included is a benchmarking guide to the contractor rates offered in vacancies that cited Replication over the 6 months leading up to 1 May 2025, comparing them to the same period in the previous two years.

 Same period 2023